NLnetLabs/rpki-deploy/terraform/krill-e2e-test/README.md

 - NNN: TCP/IP port numbers, e.g.:
   - 323:  Routinator RTR port, not used in this demo
   - 3000: Krill HTTPS/RRDP port, only exposed to nginx
-  - 9556: Routinator Prometheus port, for monitoring the connection to Krill

 ### Special configuration

 - The krill container is configured via environment variables to know its public FQDN and with `use_ta = true` which causes it to create an embedded Trust Anchor (TA).
-- The routinator container image is extended via a `Dockerfile` to download and install the Krill Trust Anchor Locator (TAL) file before starting the Routinator.
+- The RP container images are extended via `Dockerfile`s to download and install the Krill Trust Anchor Locator (TAL) file before starting the RP tool.
 - The nginx container image is extended via a `Dockerfile` with a config file directing nginx to proxy HTTPS connections via the internal Docker private network to port 3000 on the krill container.
 - The rsyncd container image is extended via a `Dockerfile` with a config file telling rsyncd how to share the files mounted into the container from the krill rsync data Docker volume.
+- The Krill and rsyncd containers both mount the same Docker volume with Krill writing to it and rsyncd reading from it.

 ## Running

 ### Prepare

-To run the demo you will need a copy of the demo templates and an SSH key pair.
+To run the framework you will the required tools installed, a copy of the templates and scripts, an existing parent DNS domain that you have control of, and an SSH key pair.

+In the case of Krill @ GitHub the GHA workflow performs a shallow Git clone of this entire repository to obtain a copy of these files and uses a GitHub Secret to decrypt the `ssh_key.gpg` file stored in this directory.
+It uses the [Marrocchino Terraform GitHub v2 Action](https://github.com/marocchino/setup-terraform) to obtain Terraform.
+It does NOT use the [official Terraform GitHub v2 Action](https://github.com/hashicorp/terraform-github-actions) because it does not support `terraform destroy` and because the [official Terraform GitHub Actions documentation](https://www.terraform.io/docs/github-actions/getting-started/index.html) is for GitHub Actions v1, not v2.

 **Note:** `some.domain` should already be managed by Digital Ocean or AWS.